a-kramer/pow/README.md

 ## Corollary

-The `dc` program has no precedence to its operators at all, and _still_ unary minuses are a problem:
+The `dc` program has no precedence to its operators at all, and _still_ has problems with unary minuses:

 ```sh
 $ echo '1 -2 + p' | dc